piccolbo/piccolbo.github.io/_posts/2019-02-11-a-python-package-to-generate-essential-statistical-graphics-for-the-web-in-one-line-altairrecipes.md

 ---
 layout: post
-title: "`altair_recipes`: a Python package to generate essential statistical graphics for the web"
+title: "altair_recipes: a Python package to generate essential statistical graphics for the web"
 date: "2019-02-11 17:32:04 -0800"
 ---